Pezarini/xpFarmProject/nodes.md

 ## Pomodoro 2 🍅 Driver: Pk
 	- Player X won with a vertical line (continuation) ✅
 	- Player O won with a vertical line ✅

+# Pomodoro 3 🍅 Driver: Pk
+	- Player O won with a horizontal line